packagist/private-packagist-docs/docs/self-hosted/kubernetes-existing.md

 # Installing Private Packagist Self-Hosted on an existing Kubernetes cluster
 ##

-Private Packagist Self-Hosted can run on a Kubernetes cluster.
-To do that, Private Packagist Self-Hosted uses Replicated.

-Replicated is the application which will provide you with a management interface to your Private Packagist Self-Hosted installation and allow you to monitor the task and perform maintenance operations such as backups or updates.
+Private Packagist Self-Hosted leverages the [kots](https://docs.replicated.com/reference/kots-cli-getting-started) kubectl plugin by Replicated to run on a Kubernetes cluster.
+The plugin provides a management interface to your Private Packagist Self-Hosted installation and allows you to monitor the application and perform maintenance operations such as backups or updates.

-To install Private Packagist Self-Hosted without an existing Kubernetes cluster follow [this guide](./kubernetes-embedded.md).
+This will guide you through an installation with an existing cluster, to instead install Private Packagist Self-Hosted without an existing Kubernetes cluster follow [this guide](./kubernetes-embedded.md).

 ## General requirements

+1. A Kubernetes cluster v1.23 or v1.24
 1. License Key File (file extension .yaml) Don't have one yet?
 [Sign up for a free trial license!](https://packagist.com/self-hosted)
-2. One (sub-)domain to operate the web interface, e.g. packagist.myintranet.com
+1. One (sub-)domain to operate the web interface, e.g. packagist.myintranet.com
-3. One (sub-)domain to operate the Composer repository, e.g. repo.packagist.myintranet.com or packagist-repo.myintranet.com
+1. One (sub-)domain to operate the Composer repository, e.g. repo.packagist.myintranet.com or packagist-repo.myintranet.com
-4. An SSL certificate valid for both chosen domains or something like [cert-manager](https://cert-manager.io/) to generate a certificate
+1. An SSL certificate valid for both chosen domains or a way to generate one in your cluster like [cert-manager](https://cert-manager.io/)
-5. An SMTP server or a GMail account for Private Packagist Self-Hosted to send email
+1. An SMTP server or a GMail account for Private Packagist Self-Hosted to send email
-6. A Kubernetes v1.23 or v1.24 cluster
-7. If your firewall restricts external connections the following domains must be accessible from the server:
+1. If your firewall restricts external connections the following domains must be accessible from the server:
     * hub.docker.com
     * proxy.replicated.com
     * replicated.app